franksgonefishing/stats507-final/README.md

 * transformers

 ## Running the Tools
 Please see below for instructions for each tool.
-Please run everything from the final_project directory.
+Please run everything from the stats507-final directory.

 ### Scraper
 Runs the scraper that adds headlines to data/headlines_data.csv. <br> <br>